Hello-World-Software-Studios/lumberdome/README.md

 # lumberdome
-A simple survival game in a Javascript web application
+A simple survival game in a vanilla Javascript web application

 version 0.4 June 30, 2021:
 Game can be played, next phase is is polishing and refactoring.